 There are two types of tamarind you can buy off supermarket shelves.

-Tamarind pulp comes packaged in a block, either with or without seeds.
-The latter is easier to work with and yields more homemade, pressed tamarind paste.
+Tamarind pulp comes packaged in a sticky block, either with or without seeds.
+The latter is easier to work with and yields more homemade, pressed tamarind water.
 It may be labeled as tamarind paste or just tamarind.
+For Thai recipes, look for blocks that do not contain salt.

 Tamarind concentrate can be bought ready made, and may also be labeled as tamarind paste or tamarind water.
 The results in cooking are disappointing.
 A lot of the sourness gets lost or is padded out with citric acid (hence losing the fruity flavour of tamarind), not to mention it’s often salty.
 For those reasons I recommend against these products.
 Leave sticky notes on them in the store to warn people away.

-To make tamarind concentrate or paste yourself, simply mash and squeeze tamarind pulp and warm water together, straining the mixture through mesh, using the back of a wooden or silicone spoon to push the thicker liquid through.
+To make tamarind water or concentrate yourself, simply mash and squeeze tamarind pulp and warm water together, straining the mixture through mesh, using the back of a wooden or silicone spoon to push the thicker liquid through.

 Since it can be diluted later if necessary, tamarind water is best made thick.
 The ratio to aim for is between 1:1 and 2:1 warm water to tamarind pulp.
 Avoid making it thinner as too much water can dilute the dishes calling for the tamarind water.

 You can make a reasonable quantity in advance, but after a couple of weeks you’ll probably find things growing in the fridge.
-Freeze what you don't use.
+Freeze what you don't use within a few days.

 📖 Recipe